WinVector/wrapr/README.md

 Checks and transforms are not performed on items inside braces (example: `5 %.>% { function(x) {x+1} }` returns `function(x) {x+1}`, not 6).
 </li>
 </ul>
+The dot pipe is also user configurable through standard S3 methods.

 `build_frame()` / `draw_frame()`
 --------------------------------